-Switching to the ‘Un-carrier?’
-Here are the best T-Mobile plans
+T-Mobile's One Plus plan is now $10 a month instead of $5, but still a good deal

 - You must sign up for Auto Pay on your bills, or T-Mobile will charge an extra $5 per line each month.

-The One Plus plan includes unlimited tethering with the first 10GB of data used at full 4G LTE speeds, unlimited high-speed data in more than 140 countries, unlimited HD streaming, and unlimited Gogo in-flight Wi-fi.
-It adds $5 per line to the cost of your plan, however.
+The One Plus plan includes unlimited tethering with the first 10GB of data used at full 4G LTE speeds, unlimited high-speed data in more than 140 countries, unlimited HD streaming, and unlimited Gogo in-flight Wi-Fi.
+It adds $10 per line (formerly $5 per month before the end of a promotional period in July 2017) to the cost of your plan, however.
 Here’s what it’d look like if you added it to every line.

 |People

-Note: Editor’s note: This is non-promotional pricing — your mileage may vary.
-For instance, as of this writing, a two-line plan was $100 per month.